 When and where will the course happen?

-This is a diocesan course, so everyone covers the same material, but it’s delivered in different places around the diocese by local tutors.
+The course materials are provided by the diocese so everyone covers the same material, but it’s delivered in different places around the diocese by local tutors, and often in parish or deanery groups.
 The tutors will plan the location and timing of the sessions.

 What happens at the end of the course?